Suffragists were arrested for obstructing justice on the sidewalks around the

 The Angels or suffragists, Alice Paul and Lucy Burns, had attempted to get the government's attention in multiple ways.
 The determination of these women was incredible!
 The women had planned a huge parade.
 This did not achieve as much success as the women anticipated.
 There were also protests that ended up falling through.
 The women eventually came up with the idea to picket in front of the White House.
 The government didn't know what to do with the women.
 Picketing was very rare, but picketing by women was even more rare.
 They were the first to picket at the White House.
 The ladies were eventually arrested for picketing for ‘obstruction of justice’ at the White House.
 The reality of the situation was that the women were being held as political prisoners.

-Alice Paul had to serve a seven month sentence in prison.
-While she was held there, Paul decided to go on a hunger strike.
-The reason for the hunger strike according to Paul is stated in this article by the New York Times.
+had to serve a seven month sentence in prison.
+While she was held there, Paul

 “Threatening to starve herself to death unless her six companions, serving time for the same offense, got better food.”
 Paul tells jail officials that the women need better food, exercise, and some fresh air.
 (Miss Alice Paul on hunger strike, 1917)

-Alice got sick and had to go to the jail hospital where they offered her a diet of eggs and milk.
-Alice refused to eat milk and eggs until her companions got better food.
-The jail diet consisted of salted pork and cabbage.
+to the jail hospital where they offered her a diet of eggs and milk.
+Alice refused to

 The extent of the hunger strike was getting worse.
 Alice’s jail physician said this about her, “Miss Paul was much thinner than when she entered the jail, Oct.
 22, was refusing food, and would not touch a morsel until she and her companions received the same treatment as seventeen murderers who have the privilege of special food, air, exercise, and the newspapers.”